rachit3014/TriveousAssignment/README.md

 # Cart - API endpoints related to cart

 ## To add a product in cart:http://localhost:8000/cart/addcart
-- To add a product in cart we have pass the data in body product id and quantity
+- To add a product in cart we have pass the data in body product id and
+- And in the header, we have to pass Authorization as Bearer {token}
 ![Screenshot (279)](https://github.com/rachit3014/TriveousAssignment/assets/84663169/c95de4cb-0032-4147-a812-24576548e7d7)

 ## To get details of cart:http://localhost:8000/cart/cartitem
+- In the header, we have to pass Authorization as Bearer {token}
 ![Screenshot (280)](https://github.com/rachit3014/TriveousAssignment/assets/84663169/a6689732-cfca-4c73-988d-bc24cc4645e9)

 ## To remove a cart item provide a product id:http://localhost:8000/cart/removeitem/{product id}
+- In the header, we have to pass Authorization as Bearer {token}
 ![Screenshot (281)](https://github.com/rachit3014/TriveousAssignment/assets/84663169/b47c6c4d-da50-42f6-b094-28b568d5ee5f)

 ## To decrement a product from the cart:http://localhost:8000/cart/decrementproduct/{productid}
+- In the header, we have to pass Authorization as Bearer {token}
 ![Screenshot (286)](https://github.com/rachit3014/TriveousAssignment/assets/84663169/f83e1651-f053-46bc-b2b4-61e7cef24653)

 ```